Chrisyk/MockMedia/README.md

 # MockMedia

 MockMedia is a three-tier web application leveraging React, Django, and MySQL.
 It ultilizes AWS micro-services, such as Amazon Relational Database, Amazon Simple Notification Service, AWS Lambda, and Amazon Simple Storage Service to provide a completely decoupled architecture.
+The communication protocol (ASGI) provides real-time communication between servers, allowing features such as real-time notifications and messaging.
+Both servers are hosted on Amazon Elastic Compute Cloud which makes communication extremely fast and secure.

 ## Features